AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/mdva-34928-checkout-page-error-after-store-credit-removed.md

 ---
-description: The MDVA-34928 patch solves the issue where after removing store credit, there is an infinite loader at the checkout page.
-This patch is available when the Quality Patches Tool (QPT) 1.0.19 is installed.
-The patch ID is MDVA-34928.
-Please note that the issue was fixed in Adobe Commerce 2.3.6.
+title: "MDVA-34928: checkout page error after store credit removed"
 labels: 2.3.5,2.3.5-p1,2.3.5-p2,QPT 1.0.19,Magento Commerce,Magento Commerce Cloud,Quality Patches Tool,cart,checkout,error,store credit,support tools,Adobe Commerce,cloud infrastructure,on-premises
-title: 'MDVA-34928: checkout page error after store credit removed'
 ---

-# MDVA-34928: checkout page error after store credit removed

 The MDVA-34928 patch solves the issue where after removing store credit, there is an infinite loader at the checkout page.
 This patch is available when the [Quality Patches Tool (QPT)](https://support.magento.com/hc/en-us/articles/360047139492) 1.0.19 is installed.
 The patch ID is MDVA-34928.
 Please note that the issue was fixed in Adobe Commerce 2.3.6.